matias2018/matias2018/README.md

 <!--END_SECTION:metrics-->

-#### At the moment I'm principal developer at Santa Casa da Misericordia de Lisboa.
+#### At the moment I'm a senior developer at Santa Casa da Misericordia de Lisboa.
 Take a look ate our website <a href="https://scml.pt" target="_blank">SCML</a>